-Description This parameter, of type token, specifies an identifier associated with the patient to which the List Resource is assigned.
-This use of patient.identifier follows the FHIR Chaining Parameters search methodology.
-These parameters, of type string, specify the name parts of the author person which is associated with the List.
-This use of source.given and source.family follows the FHIR Chaining Parameters search methodology.
-This IHE extension on parameters defined as List-SourceId, of type reference, specifies the source (author) value supplied in the List Resource.
-Document Consumer shall popu pecifies the status of the List.
-If included in the query, the Ilate the code portion of the token with one of the codes .ist.
-The system portion of the token shall not be Code ebRIM Code Current urn:oasis:names:tc:ebxml- regrep:StatusType:Approved Superseded urn:oasis:names:tc:ebxml- regrep:StatusType:Deprecated This parameter, of type token, s the List Resource is assigned.
-Th Parameters search methodolog These parameters, of type string associated with the List.
-This us Chaining Parameters search me This IHE extension on paramete the source (author) value suppli This parameter, of type token, s Document Consumer shall popu in the below table for status of L populated.
-Code Current
+Query Search Parameters Description patient.identifier This parameter, of type token, specifies an identifier associated with the patient to which the List Resource is assigned.
+This use of patient identifier follows the FHIR Chaining Parameters search methodology. source.given and source.family These parameters, of type string, specify the name parts of the author person which is associated with the List.
+This use of source.given and source.family follows the FHIR Chaining Parameters search methodology. sourceld This IHE extension on parameters defined as List-Sourceld, of type reference, specifies the source (author) value supplied in the List Resource. status Document Consumer sh token, specifies the status of the List.
+If included in the query, the all populate the code portion of the token with one of the codes atus of List.
+The system portion of the token shall not be Code ebRIM Code Current urn:oasis:names:tc:ebxml- regrep:StatusType:Approved Superseded urn:oasis:names:tc:ebxml- regrep:StatusType:Deprecated